willstMSFT/microsoft-365-docs/microsoft-365/syntex/image-tagging-setup.md

 ## Set up image tagging

-After an [Azure subscription is linked to Microsoft Syntex](syntex-azure-billing.md), image tagging will be automatically set up and enabled for all SharePoint sites.
+After an [Azure subscription is linked to Microsoft Syntex](syntex-azure-billing.md), image tagging is automatically set up and enabled for all SharePoint sites.

 Although you enable pay-as-you-go billing for image tagging, you'll be charged only when [image tagging is enabled on a document library](image-tagging.md).